 - If you’re trying to earn the Southwest Companion Pass

 Chase Sapphire cards: You cannot have both personal Chase Sapphire cards at the same time.
-But you can have a Chase Ink business credit card and a Chase Sapphire Preferred or Chase Sapphire Reserve.
+But you can have a Chase Ink Business Preferred credit card and a Chase Sapphire Preferred or Chase Sapphire Reserve.

-Southwest cards: You cannot have both personal versions of the Southwest credit cards at the same time.
-This is a fairly new rule.
-But you can have the business card and one personal card.
+Southwest cards: You cannot have more than one personal version of the Southwest credit cards at the same time.
+But you can have one business card and one personal card.

 Yes, and I actually encourage it.
+It’s just that I recommend opening a Sapphire card first, unless you’re trying to earn the CP.
 If you’re trying to earn the Southwest Companion Pass, you will need a Southwest Rapid Rewards business card and a Southwest Rapid Rewards personal card.
 So I would start with those.
-After that, a Chase Sapphire card should be your next move.
+After that, a Chase Ultimate Rewards earning card should be your next move.

-Remember, all of these cards are subject to 5/24, so you will want to open them early in your points and miles hobby!
-Once you’ve opened 5 cards, you will not be approved for any Chase 5/24 cards until 25 months after your 5th newest card was opened.
+Remember, all of these cards are subject to 5/24, so you will want to open them before opening credit cards from other banks!
+Once you’ve opened 5 cards, you will not be approved for any Chase 5/24 cards until ~25 months after your 5th newest card was opened.

 While you can have these cards at the same time, I do not recommend trying to open them at the same time.

-Space out your applications to avoid scrutiny by Chase if you plan to open multiple cards
+Space out your applications by a few months to avoid scrutiny by Chase if you plan to open multiple cards